-- What significant life events have most influenced your present development and your desire to be a marriage and family therapist? - 2.
+- 1. What significant life events have most influenced your present development and your desire to be a professional clinical counselor? - 2.
 What are your professional career goals after completing your degree? - 3.
 What are your strengths that will help you achieve your professional goals? - 4.
-What do you consider to be areas for personal growth that may need the most attention during your training as a therapist at Hope International University? - ☐ Reference letters from two persons familiar with the applicant's personal character and professional experience.
-A reference may not be a relative of the applicant. - ☐ Submission of official transcript from a regionally accredited college or university, or other approved institution, confirming completion of a bachelor's level degree with a minimum cumulative grade point average (GPA) of 3.0 on a 4-point scale. - ☐ Submission of official transcripts from additional schools if students wish to use transfer credits from those schools to fulfill prerequisite or degree requirements.
+What do you consider to be areas for personal growth that may need the most attention during your training as a counselor at Hope International University? - Reference letters from two persons familiar with the applicant's personal character and professional experience.
+A reference may not be a relative of the applicant. - □ Submission of official transcript from a regionally accredited college or university, or other approved institution, confirming completion of a bachelor's level degree with a minimum cumulative grade point average (GPA) of 3.0 on a 4-point scale. - Submission of official transcripts from additional schools if students wish to use transfer credits from those schools to fulfill prerequisite or degree requirements. - □ Submission of Financial Options Guide paperwork supplied to the student by his or her Academic Coach. - □ Education students seeking the Preliminary Administrative Services Credential must meet the following admission requirements:

-ш mission of Financial Options Guide paperwork supplied to student by his or her Academic Coach.
-Education students seeking the Preliminary Administrative Services Credential must meet the following admission requirements: Minimum of five years teaching experience at a WASC accredited school A current clear teaching credential Fingerprint/Livescan CTC Certificate of Clearance CPR/First Aid Certification A letter verifying access to a site where field experience will be completed Creo cation students seeking a Preliminary Multiple Subject dential or Preliminary Single Subject Credential must vide evidence that they have 1) registered for, 2) attempted, ) passed the appropriate examinations.
-Prel iminary Multiple Subject Credential Program ST or CSET: Writing Skills - and - CSET: Multiple Subject sets I, II, and III Prel iminary Single Subject Credential Program CBE ST and CSET Subject Matter exams
+- Minimum of five years teaching experience at a WASC accredited school - A current clear teaching credential - □ Fingerprint/Livescan - □ CTC Certificate of Clearance - □ CPR/First Aid Certification - □ A letter verifying access to a site where field experience will be completed - Education students seeking a Preliminary Multiple Subject Credential or Preliminary Single Subject Credential must provide evidence that they have 1) registered for, 2) attempted, or 3) passed the appropriate examinations. - Preliminary Multiple Subject Credential Program - □ CBEST or CSET: Writing Skills and CSET: Multiple Subject Subsets I, II, and III - Preliminary Single Subject Credential Program - CBEST and CSET Subject Matter exams